-Global-scale acquisition efforts such as ICESat-2 [12], GEDI dataset [43], or the JAXA dataset [22] do not obtain data at sufficient resolution.
+Global-scale acquisition efforts such as ICESat-2 [11], GEDI dataset [42], or the JAXA dataset [21] do not obtain data at sufficient resolution.
 For example, ICESat-2 captures height along sparse, thin bands, and GEDI's and JAXA's resolution is about 30 mpp.
 These resolutions are too coarse for us.
 We focus on urban extents that are not well captured by these acquisition efforts.

-Geographic information systems (GIS) have also used vegetation indices (e.g., NDVI [19,56]).
+Geographic information systems (GIS) have also used vegetation indices (e.g., NDVI [18,56]).
 These indices give a vegetation probability value.
 However, one major drawback of NDVI is finding a parameter set that works universally.
-Thus, traditional NDVI lacks robustness and needs experimentally determined inter and intra-city customization.
-Jiang et al. [23] analyzed this technique and its drawbacks in detail.
+Thus, traditional NDVI lacks robustness and needs experimentally determined inter- and intra-city customization.
+Jiang et al. [22] analyzed this technique and its drawbacks in detail.

-3 Spatio-Temporal Segmentation
+3 Spatio-temporal segmentation

-The first phase of our pipeline (Fig. 2) includes a spatiotemporal vegetation cover classification of satellite images which partitions a city into tree, grass and background classes; followed by a cluster creation process.
+The first phase of our pipeline (Fig. 2) includes a spatiotemporal vegetation cover classification of satellite images which partitions a city into tree, grass, and background classes, followed by a cluster creation process.

-3.1 Spatio-Temporal Data
+3.1 Spatio-temporal data

 One of the novel features of our work is using spatiotemporal satellite data for segmentation and localization.
-As also shown in Shen et al. [48], NDVI maps of cities change in shape, color, and surface reflectance over time (Fig. 3).
+As also shown in Shen et al. [47], NDVI maps of cities change in shape, color, and surface reflectance over time (Fig. 3).
 Thus, instead of having only one snapshot, we use a monthly snapshot of a city over 12 months to capture the spatial and temporally varying features.
-In particular, our approach uses Planetscope's 3 mpp and four-channel data (Red, Green, Blue, Nearinfrared) with cloud coverage filter set to under 5% [42].
-The per-city satellite images are vertically stacked to create 48-dimensional tensors (4 channels $\times 12$ snapshots).
-Moreover, we join relevant tiles to capture the extent of four test cities (Chicago: 10×10km or 72.4% of total extent, Austin: 15×15 km or 91.2%, Indianapolis: 12×7 km or 94.05%, and Lagos: 7.7×5.9 km or 82.41%).
-For experimental comparisons, we used 12-months data from 2020 aligning with the canopy data from Google Earth [21] of the same period (for Lagos and Indianapolis), alongside ground-based manually collected and well-vetted government released tree locations from Austin, TX [9].
-We assume based on [8,9,41] that the number and location of trees remain approximately the same in the span of 12 months of a given year.
+In particular, our approach uses PlanetScope's 3mpp and four-channel data (red, green, blue, near-infrared) with cloud coverage filter set to under 5% [41].
+The per-city satellite images are vertically stacked to create 48-dimensional tensors (4 channels ×12 snapshots).
+Moreover, we join relevant tiles to capture the extent of four test cities (Chicago: 10×10 km or 72.4% of total extent, Austin: 15×15 km or 91.2%, Indianapolis: 12×7 km or 94.05%, and Lagos: 7.7×5.9 km or 82.41%).
+For experimental comparisons, we used 12-month data from 2020 aligning with the canopy data from Google Earth [20] of the same period (for Lagos and Indianapolis), alongside ground-based manually collected and well-vetted government released tree locations from Austin, TX [8].
+We assume based on [7,8,40] that the number and location of trees remain approximately the same in the span of 12 months of a given year.
 Thus, using this GT data can accurately gauge the performance of our approach.
-Our annotated dataset and code are available at https://github.com/adnan0819/Urban-Tree-Generator/.
+Our annotated dataset and code are available at https://github. com/adnan0819/Urban-Tree-Generator/.

 Fig. 3 NDVI Fluctuations.
-Mean NDVI over 12 months for our four test cities.
+Mean NDVI over 12 months for our four test